cratstarc/opndrive/docs/getting-started/quick-setup.md

 # Quick Setup Guide

-This guide will get OpnDrive running on your computer.
+This guide will get Opndrive running on your computer.
 We'll go step by step, and don't worry if something goes wrong - we've included troubleshooting tips!

 ## Step 1: Download the Code

-First, let's get the OpnDrive code onto your computer.
+First, let's get the Opndrive code onto your computer.

 ```bash
 # Download the code from GitHub